Indiana OSHA Training

 - For more information about and ways to prevent backover, OSHA has a site that addresses the issue

-- For more details on illnesses and injuries related to the workplace, visit the reports Indiana Department of Labor has online
+- For more details on workplace injury and illness statistics, visit the Indiana Department of Labor website

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.